-- (a) Is the Document to be physically contained within the Approved Maintenance Schedule?
-If it is to be a separate document, is it satisfactorily linked with, and identified within the Approved Maintenance Schedule? - (b) Are the objectives of the Programme clearly defined? e.g. 'Maintenance of designated Items by reliability management in place of routine overhaul', 'Confidence assessment of overhaul periods', 'Condition monitoring as a primary maintenance process', 'Airworthiness/economic Quality management of maintenance'. - (c) Does the Approved Maintenance Schedule clearly state to which Items the Programme is applicable? - (d) Is there a glossary of terms associated with the Programme? - (e) What types of data are to be collected?
+- i.
+Is the Document to be physically contained within the Approved Maintenance Schedule?
+If it is to be a separate document, is it satisfactorily linked with, and identified within the Approved Maintenance Schedule - ii.
+Are the objectives of the Programme clearly defined? e.g. 'Maintenance of designated Items by reliability management in place of routine overhaul', 'Confidence assessment of overhaul periods', 'Condition monitoring as a primary maintenance process', 'Airworthiness/economic Quality management of maintenance'. - iii.
+Does the Approved Maintenance Schedule clearly state to which Items the Programme is applicable? - iv.
+Does the Approved Maintenance Schedule clearly state to which Items the Programme is applicable? - v.
+What types of data are to be collected?
 How?
 By whom?
 When?
-How is this information to be sifted, grouped, transmitted and displayed? - (f) What reports/displays are provided?
+How is this information to be sifted, grouped, transmitted and displayed? - vi.
+How is all information and data analyzed and interpreted to identify aircraft actual and potential condition?
 By whom?
-To whom?
-When?
-How soon following data collection?
-How are delays in publishing controlled? - (g) How is all information and data analysed and interpreted to identify aircraft actual and potential condition?
-By whom?
-When? - (h) Is there provision within the Organisation for implementation of corrective actions and is this identified within the Document?
-How are implementation time periods, effects and time for effect manifestation provided for? - (j) Is there a requirement that the Approved Maintenance Schedule be amended, and is the method of doing so included in the Programme, e.g. variation of time limitations, additional checks? - (k) Is there a requirement that Maintenance Manuals be amended and is the method of doing so included in the Programme, e.g. maintenance practices, tools and equipment, materials? - (1) Is there a requirement that the Operations Manual/Crew Manual be amended, and is the method of doing so included in the Programme, e.g. crew drills, check lists, defect reporting? - (m) What provision is made for corrective action follow-up and for checks on compliance with original intention, e.g. those which are not working out in practice, spares provisioning, time-tables for the incorporation of modifications?
+When? - vii.
+Is there provision within the organization for implementation of corrective actions and is this identified within the Document?
+How are implementation time periods, effects and time for effect manifestation provided for? - viii.
+Is there a requirement that the Approved Maintenance Schedule be amended, and is the method of doing so included in the Programme, e.g. variation of time limitations, additional checks? - ix.
+Is there a requirement that Maintenance Manuals be amended and is the method of doing so included in the Programme, e.g. maintenance practices, tools and equipment, materials? - x.
+Is there a requirement that the Operations Manual/Crew Manual be amended, and is the method of doing so included in the Programme, e.g. crew drills, check lists, defect reporting? - xi.
+What provision is made for corrective action follow-up and for checks on compliance with original intention, e.g. those which are not working